-ECCV Capacity Operating System

-Pursuant to a 1982 contractual right, the Rangeview District may purchase water produced from East Cherry Creek Valley Water and Sanitation District's ("ECCV") Land Board system.
+ECCV Capacity Operating System - Pursuant to a 1982 contractual right, the Rangeview District may purchase water produced from East Cherry Creek Valley Water and Sanitation District's ("ECCV") Land Board system.
 ECCV's Land Board system is comprised of eight wells and more than 10 miles of buried water pipeline located on the Lowry Range.
-In May 2012, in order to increase the delivery capacity and reliability of these wells, in our capacity as the Rangeview District's service provider and the Export Water Contractor (as defined in the 2014 Amended and Restated Lease Agreement among us, the Rangeview District and the Land Board), we entered into an agreement to operate and maintain the ECCV facilities, allowing us to utilize the system to provide water to commercial and industrial customers, including customers providing water for drilling and hydraulitorial fracturing of oil and gas wells.
+In May 2012, in order to increase the delivery capacity and reliability of these wells, in our capacity as the Rangeview District's service provider and the Export Water Contractor (as defined in the 2014 Amended and Restated Lease Agreement among us, the Rangeview District and the Land Board), we entered into an agreement to operate and maintain the ECCV facilities, allowing us to utilize the system to provide water to commercial and industrial customers, including customers providing water for drilling and hydraulic fracturing of oil and gas wells.
 Our costs associated with the use of the ECCV system are a flat fee of \$8,000 per month from January 1, 2013 through December 31, 2020, and will decrease to \$3,000 per month from January 1, 2021 through April 2032.
 Additionally, we pay a fee per 1,000 gallons of water produced from the ECCV's system, which is included in the water usage fees charged to customers.
-In addition, in 2018 the ECCV system has cost us and is anticipated to continue to cost us approximately \$8,200 per month to maintain.
+In addition, in 2019 the ECCV system has cost us and is anticipated to continue to cost us approximately \$20,000 per month to maintain.

-South Metropolitan Water Supply Authority ("SMWSA") and the Water Infrastructure Supply Efficiency Partnership ("WISE")

-SMWSA is a municipal water authority in the State of Colorado organized to pursue the acquisition and development of new water supplies on behalf of its members, including the Rangeview District.
+South Metropolitan Water Supply Authority ("SMWSA") and the Water Infrastructure Supply Efficiency Partnership ("WISE") - SMWSA is a municipal water authority in the State of Colorado organized to pursue the acquisition and development of new water supplies on behalf of its members, including the Rangeview District.
 Pursuant to the SMWSA Participation Agreement with the Rangeview District, we agreed to provide funding to the Rangeview District in connection with its membership in the SMWSA.
-In July 2013, the Rangeview District, together with nine other SMWSA members, formed an entity to enable its members to participle in a cooperative water project known as WISE and entered into an agreement that specifies each member's pro rata share of WISE and the members' rights and obligations with respect to WISE.
+In July 2013, the Rangeview District, together with mine other SMWSA members, formed an entity to enable its members to participle in a cooperative water project known as WISE and entered into an agreement that specifies each member's pro rata share of WISE and the members' rights and obligations with respect to WISE.
 On December 31, 2013, the South Metro WISE Authority ("SMWA"), the City and County of Denver acting through its Board of Water Commissioners ("Denver Water") and the City of Aurora acting by and through its Utility Enterprise ("Aurora Water") entered into the Amended and Restated WISE Partnership - Water Delivery Agreement (the "WISE Partnership Agreement"), which provides for the purchase of certain infrastructure (pipelines, water storage facilities, water treatment facilities, and other appurtenant facilities) to deliver water to and among the 10 members of the SMWA, Denver Water and Aurora Water.
-We have entered into the Rangeview/Pure Cycle WISE Project Financing Agreement (the "WISE Financing Agreement"), which obligates us to fund the Rangeview District's purchase of its share of the water transmission line and additional facilities, water and related assets for WISE.
-In exchange for funding the Rangeview District's purchase of its share of the water transmission line and additional facilities, water and related assets for WISE.
-In exchange for funding the Rangeview District's customers and to receive the revenue from such service.
-At full capacity, we will be entitled to approximately three million gallons per day of transmission pipeline capacity and 500 acre feet per year of water.
+We have entered into the Rangeview/Pure Cycle WISE Project Financing Agreement (the "WISE Financing Agreement"), which obligates us to fund the Rangeview District's cost of participating in WISE.
+We anticipate that we will be investing approximately \$3.0 million in 2019 and \$6.8 million in total over the next five fiscal years to fund the Rangeview District's obligations in WISE, we will have the sole right to use and reuse the Rangeview District's approximate 7% share of the WISE water and infrastructure to provide water service to the Rangeview District's obligations in WISE, we will have the sole right to use an